 We call ourselves a remote-first company.
 Everyone joining The Remote Company understands that remote work culture is a core value.
 Although we have an office, all communication and project management is done in writing.
 Everyone needs to contribute to online communication to make it work.

 According to our test results, we have a 50/50 split between extroverts and introverts on our team.

 Fun fact: most of the introverts come to our open-plan office in Vilnius.

 Written communication in a remote work environment suits everyone.
 Introverts get to think their ideas through before sharing.
-Emotions can be felt, but are much more subdued.
-And it’s easy to communicate and manage projects asynchronically.
+Emotions can be felt, but are much more subdued—reducing workplace conflict.
+And it’s easy to communicate and manage projects asynchronously.

 Company values and culture will help the team stay on the same page and reach the same goal.

-This experiment helped us get to know each other on a deeper level and have more empathy toward each other.
-It was amazing to see how people learned about themselves, how they listened to others, and how willing they were to talk about their feelings to help us all grow as a team.
+At the end of the day, this experiment helped us get to know each other on a deeper level and have more empathy toward each other.
+It was amazing to see how people learned about themselves, how they listened to others, and how willing they were to talk about their own needs and feelings to help us all grow as a team.

 This is what my colleague wrote on 15Five after the workation:

-One thing remains true across all personality types: When you grow together, you stay together.
+One thing remains true across all personality traits: When you grow together, you stay together.